pivot-access-ltd/bma-offline-docs/src/how-to-work-with-annotations-5929.md

 This command will return a JSON string representative of the machine's new configuration, including the dynamic annotations you've added.
 You can check your work by [listing the dynamic annotations for the one machine](#heading--list-dynamic-annotations-for-one-machine) you just edited, or by [listing dynamic annotations for all machines](#heading--list-dynamic-annotations-for-all-machines).

-<a href="#heading--clear-and-change-dynamic-annotations-for-a-machine"><h4 id="heading--clear-and-change-dynamic-annotations-for-a-machine">Clear and change dynamic annotations for a machine</h4></a>
+<a href="#heading--clear-and-change-dynamic-annotations-for-a-machine"><h4 id="heading--clear-and-change-dynamic-annotations-for-a-machine">How to clear and change dynamic annotations for a machine</h4></a>

 You can change dynamic annotations for a machine simply by executing a new `set-owner-data` command: